selynna/champion-changelog/README.md

 Champion Changelog is a patch TL;DR since you last played the champion.

+## Running the app

+Run `npm install` in website/ and backend/ to download the required packages, and ensure that you have the latest version of Node.

+You need to start the backend and the frontend in order for the app to work:
+- in website/, `npm run start`
+- in backend/, `npm start`

 ## Public endpoint

 Scraping patch data is difficult, so we made an endpoint to help others also use the patch data we scraped from the Riot PatchNotes.
 Our data goes from 7.22 (Runes Reforged) to 8.22 for Runes and 8.13 to 8.22 for champion data.